Search Here

 Researchers in the U.K. have been researching gadget addiction and are warning that users of such digital gadgetry like Blackberries, Cellphones, and other digital devices are providing their users with a techno-fix which can detrimental to their everyday life.

-Beeb, a professor in Northhampton University in the U.K. conducted a study of 360 subjects and found that up that up to a third became “tech-addicted.”
+According to the Beeb, a professor in Northhampton University in the U.K. conducted a study of 360 subjects and found that up that up to a third became “tech-addicted.”
 Some would get up several times a night to check emails and text messages.

 “You would be surprised how many people had their PDA or Blackberry next to their bed heads,” said Professor Nada Kakabadse.
 “Those who are addicted will get up in the middle of the night and pick up messages on their PDAs two or three times a night.”